PRE/POST DIETA

 No energy work as a practitioner

-For up to 2 Weeks After:
+Up to 2 Weeks After:

-(you can finish after 2 weeks, if you did a 2-week dieta at our center)
+(you can finish after 1 week, if you did a 2-week dieta at our center)

 *No alcohol or street drugs